 4. Smoking.

-5. Harmful workplace conditions.
+5. Harmful conditions in the workplace.
 A person with air inhales particles of substances that contribute to the development of the disease.

 6. Heredity.
-If someone in the family suffers from obstructive bronchitis, then the pathology can develop in relatives.
+If someone in the family suffers from obstructive bronchitis, then the pathology may develop in relatives.
 At the first symptoms of the disease, you should immediately consult a doctor.

-Doctors say that even at the initial stage, obstructive bronchitis in adults can be suspected.
+Doctors say that there is still initial stage obstructive bronchitis in adults can be suspected.
 It is best to discuss the symptoms and treatment of the pathology with your doctor.
-After all, it can be very dangerous to make a diagnosis on your own, and even more so to select a therapy.
+After all, making a diagnosis on your own, let alone selecting therapy, can be very dangerous.

 The manifestation of signs of the disease depends on the cause of the disease.

-If an acute form of the disease has developed as a result of a viral infection, then the patient most often has the following clinical picture:
+If you develop as a result of a viral infection acute form disease, the patient most often experiences the following clinical picture:

 1. Cough.
-At first it is dry, with time, sputum production begins.
-In acute bronchitis, the duration of the cough is one to two weeks.
-If it does not disappear for a long time, then, most likely, bronchitis has become chronic.
+Dry at first, sputum begins to be produced over time.
+In acute bronchitis, the cough lasts from one to two weeks.
+If it doesn't disappear for a long time, then, most likely, bronchitis has become chronic.

 2. Very high temperature (reaches 39 degrees).

-When acute bronchitis results from a bacterial infection, it can be mistaken for a common cold.
-After all, the symptoms are very similar to such ailments: low temperature, wet cough, general state of weakness.
+When acute bronchitis arises as a result bacterial infection, it can be mistaken for a common cold.
+After all, the symptoms are very reminiscent of such ailments: low fever, wet cough, general state of weakness.

-Acute obstructive bronchitis can be cured in a week.
+Acute obstructive bronchitis can be cured within a week.
 Of course, if it is diagnosed in time and the correct therapy is carried out.

 If chronic obstructive bronchitis is observed in adults, the symptoms of the pathology are as follows: